How to Build a Prediction Market Platform Like Polymarket

 Traditional sports betting platforms offer fixed odds set by a bookmaker.
 The bookmaker profits by building a margin into every price.
 In contrast, prediction markets let participants set prices through open trading, resulting in tighter spreads and more accurate probabilities.
 There is no house taking a guaranteed edge on every transaction.

 Financial derivatives markets share more structural similarities with prediction markets.
-Both involve contracts paying out based on future events, use order books or AMMs for price discovery, and attract sophisticated capital.
+Both involve contracts paying out based on future events and use order books or AMMs for price discovery.
 However, prediction markets cover a far broader range of events — from election outcomes to entertainment news — that financial derivatives never touch.

 “Prediction markets are arguably the most honest price discovery mechanism ever invented.
 They impose a discipline on forecasters that no survey or polling method can replicate — you have to put real money where your mouth is.” — DeFi Research Analyst

-Core Technical Architecture of a Prediction Markets Platform
+Core Technical Architecture for Prediction Market Platform Development

-Building a robust prediction markets platform requires a clear understanding of three foundational technical layers: smart contracts, liquidity mechanisms, and oracle networks.
-Weakness in any single layer can compromise platform security and reliability catastrophically.
+Building a robust prediction market platform requires a clear understanding of three foundational technical layers: smart contracts, liquidity mechanisms, and oracle networks.
+Weakness in any single layer can compromise platform security and user trust catastrophically.

 Smart Contracts: The Engine Room